brockboland/pull_request_demo/README.md

 -------------------------------------------------
 Pull requests are a great way for your team to do code review before merging new features or bug fixes back into the primary branch (typically master, often times develop).
 For any new change, create a new branch from master and commit your changes there, then open a pull request

 What if there's already an open issue to which I'd like to attach code?
 ------------------------------------------------------------------------
-As far as I can tell, this can't be accomplished through the interface.
-There's a button to create a pull request for a new branch, but no button to attach a new branch to an existing issue.

-This is best accomplished, then, using [hub](https://github.com/defunkt/hub), which adds some extra features to git for use with Github.
+This cannot be accomplished through the interface.
+As of June 2014, this is still possible through the GitHub API, though they have indicated that this will be deprecated.
+Until that happens, though, you can convert an issue to a pull request using an older version of [hub](https://github.com/defunkt/hub).
+This was removed sometime after version 1.10.6.